google/eng-practices/review/reviewer/looking-for.md

 ## Style

-We have [style guides](http://google.github.io/styleguide/) at Google for all of our major languages, and even for most of the minor languages.
+We have [style guides](http://PicCollage.github.io/styleguide/) at PicCollage for all of our major languages, and even for most of the minor languages.
 Make sure the CL follows the appropriate style guides.